-The Chief Academic Officer will review the documentation and will offer the student what is deemed to be any necessary accommodations.
-A formal Statement of Reasonable Accommodation will be drafted, signed by both the Chief Academic Officer, and placed in the student's official file.
+The respective Dean of their program. will review the documentation and will offer the student what is deemed to be any necessary accommodations.
+A formal Statement of Reasonable Accommodation will be drafted, signed by both the student and the respective Dean of their program, and placed in the student's official file.